nalquas/homegirl-tic/README.md

 # homegirl-tic
-This is a [TIC-80](https://github.com/nesbox/TIC-80) compatiblity layer made for the [Homegirl Fantasy Console](https://github.com/poeticAndroid/homegirl).
+This is a [TIC-80](https://github.com/nesbox/TIC-80) compatibility layer made for the [Homegirl Fantasy Console](https://github.com/poeticAndroid/homegirl).

 ## A word of warning
 This is still missing several important functions, but some very basic games should run already.